Png Eng Huat

-Png Eng Huat (方荣发 (Fāng Róngfā); born 9 December 1961) is a Singaporean politician and businessman.
-A member of the opposition Workers' Party (WP), he was the Member of Parliament for Hougang Single Member Constituency (SMC) between 2012 and 2020.
+Png Eng Huat (born 9 December 1961) is a Singaporean politician and businessman.
+A member of the Workers' Party (WP), he was the Member of Parliament (MP) for Hougang Single Member Constituency (SMC) between 2012 and 2020.

-Although he stepped down as an MP for Hougang SMC prior to the 2020 general election, he still remains active in politics.

 Early life and education

 Png grew up living in the Tanjong Pagar area of Singapore.
 He was educated at Peck Seah Primary School and Raffles Institution, before going on to the Singapore Polytechnic, where he completed a Diploma in Electrical engineering in 1983.
 He then studied radio, television and film at the University of Texas at Austin in the United States, where he earned a Bachelor of Science degree in 1989.

 Career

 After completing his university studies, Png worked for various organisations including Philips Singapore and NTUC Income, before setting up some of his own businesses.

 Political career

 Png joined the Workers' Party in 2006.

 At the 2011 general election, Png stood in a five-member Workers' Party team in the East Coast GRC.
 The Party was defeated by the governing People's Action Party (PAP) by 49,429 votes (45.2%) to 59,992 (54.8%).
 This was third-highest percentage of the votes garnered by losing opposition candidates, which therefore entitled the Workers' Party to nominate a member of the team to become a Non-constituency Member of Parliament (the party nominated Png's teammate Gerald Giam).